With updates being given everyday, we felt it was important to create a single space where you can find everything that you need!

 If the employee has been employed for less than a year, you can claim for an average of their monthly earnings since they started work.

 The scheme is open to any employer in the country and will cover the cost of wages backdated to 1 March 2020.
-It will continue for at least three months and can include workers who were in employment on 28 February.
-Employees hired after 28 February 2020 cannot be furloughed or claimed for in accordance with this scheme.
+It will continue until the end of October and can include workers who were in employment on or before the 19th March 2020 (if an RTI submission had been made to HMRC before this date).
 A furloughed employee can take part in volunteer work or training, as long as it does not provide services to or generate revenue for, or on behalf of your organisation.

 An interesting aspect is that an employee who has been designated must keep their ‘furloughed status’ for a minimum of 3 weeks, but may be furloughed for a second time after returning to work.
 This creates the option to rota employees in and out of furlough.